Harriet Burbank Rogers: Teaching the deaf

 Rogers became interested in the European method of teaching the deaf, which emphasized teaching of articulation through imitation of breathing patterns and larynx vibrations, rather than sign language.
-This method was considered far better in restoring the deaf to society and giving them a fuller knowledge of language, but was mostly rejected in the United States in favor of sign language.
+Hearing people viewed these methods as superior.
 Rogers read German authors and received most of her knowledge through books.

 Although she had no formal education to teach deaf children, in 1863, she was hired as a private tutor by the Cushing family to train their deaf daughter, Fanny.
 Rogers initially used both oral and sign methods, instructing Fanny to speak and to use her fingers to spell words.
 However, Rogers soon became aware that it was unwise to use both methods, so she turned completely toward the oral method.
 As Fanny gradually learned to speak, Rogers and her method became famous throughout the state.

 Her success in teaching Fanny attracted the attention of Gardiner Hubbard, the Massachusetts businessman whose daughter Mabel was also deaf (she would later marry Alexander Graham Bell).
 Hubbard substantially supported Rogers, helping her to set up a school for the deaf in 1866, in Chelmsford, Massachusetts.
 The school initially had five students.